mehwaffle10/Waffle_Balance/README.md

 - Can now be bought for 100 coins
 - Can no longer be placed on top of each other
 - Now show tree limit around existing trees and saplings while held
+- Can no longer place blocks on top of them when placed with left click
+- Turn into trees in 500 ticks